-The last time VICE checked in on British jihadists in Syria, their war seemed, in many ways, more like a lads' holiday than a brutal civil conflict.
-British fighters posted snaps of themselves messing about in swimming pools, hoarding Cadbury’s chocolates from home, eating kebabs and generally having a good time.
+The last time VICE checked in on British jihadists in Syria, their war seemed, in many ways, more like some college kids' spring break than a brutal civil conflict.
+British fighters posted snaps of themselves messing around in swimming pools, hoarding Easter candy from home, eating kebabs, and generally having a good time.
 But this year, everything changed.
-The renegade al Qaeda offshoot that most Brits join – the Islamic State of Iraq and al-Sham, or ISIS – alienated other rebel groups due to their tendency to attack them and kill their commanders.
+The renegade al Qaeda offshoot that most Brits join—the Islamic State of Iraq and al Sham, or ISIS—alienated other rebel groups due to its tendency to attack them and kill their commanders.

-By January, the less-radical rebels had had enough, with even Jabhat al-Nusra – the official Syrian al Qaeda franchise – joining the rebels of the Islamic Front and the relatively moderate Syrian Revolutionaries Front, in a campaign to rid the rebel-held north of ISIS.
-Now ISIS have been pushed back into a swathe of territory along the Euphrates river valley in eastern Syria and the thinly-populated Homs desert region in the West.
+By January, the less radical rebels had had enough, with even Jabhat al Nusra—the official Syrian al Qaeda franchise—joining the rebels of the Islamic Front and the relatively moderate Syrian Revolutionaries Front, in a campaign to rid the rebel-held north of ISIS.
+Now ISIS has been pushed back into a swathe of territory along the Euphrates river valley in eastern Syria and the thinly-populated Homs desert region in the west.